MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/concurrent-queue-class.md

 ---
 # concurrent_queue Class

 The `concurrent_queue` class is a sequence container class that allows first-in, first-out access to its elements.
 It enables a limited set of concurrency-safe operations, such as `push` and `try_pop`.
+Here, concurrency-safe means pointers or iterators are always valid.
+It's not a guarantee of element initialization, or of a particular traversal order.

 ## Syntax